josefmonje/html-css-and-basic-bootstrap/chapter1.md

 ### Exercises

-Using HTML and CSS, Create...
+Using HTML and CSS, create...

 * A resume/C.V.
 * A page showcasing any product